 Re-live the 2007-2008 Notre Dame Championship Hockey Season with Some of the Best Photos of the Year

-Paul Pooley returns for his eighth season at Notre Dame as the team's associate head coach.
+Paul Pooley returns for his ninth season at Notre Dame as the team's associate head coach.
 He was named to the position on June 3, 2005, by head coach Jeff Jackson.

 This is Pooley's second tour of duty serving as Jackson's associate head coach.
 During his first stint at Lake Superior State (1992-94), Pooley was instrumental in the Lakers' success as they advanced to the NCAA finals three times, winning in 1992 and 1994.

 In just seven seasons at Notre Dame, Pooley, along with Jackson and fellow assistant, Andy Slaggert, has helped change the culture of Irish hockey.